sangramkarthik/newtut/README.md

-# Tutorial Practise for myself
+# Git Command Practise for myself